What Is Regenerative Gardening?

 Regenerative gardening is the practice of cultivating land in ways that actively heal and enhance ecological systems.
 Emerging from the field of regenerative agriculture, it integrates ecological science, Indigenous stewardship, and biodynamic traditions to restore vitality to soil, water, and biodiversity.
 Unlike extractive or input-heavy systems that deplete the land, regenerative gardening strengthens it with each cycle, creating a living landscape that grows more fertile, diverse, and resilient over time.

-• Context: honoring the specific story, climate, and character of place
+• Context: understanding the unique story, climate, and conditions of place

-• Living Roots: keeping plants in the ground year-round to sustain microbial life and water cycles
+• Living Roots: maintaining continuous living plants to sustain soil biology and water cycles

-• Soil Armor: covering soil with mulch, compost, or living cover to shield and regulate its life-giving processes
+• Soil Armor: covering soil with mulch or groundcover to regulate temperature, conserve moisture, and prevent erosion

-• Biodiversity: inviting a wide array of species above and below ground to foster balance and resilience
+• Biodiversity: cultivating a wide variety of species above and below ground to foster ecological balance

 Resources & Further Reading